TykTechnologies/tyk/README.md

 To get started contributing, clone the repo to your local go workspace, change into the new tyk directory and run `go get`, this should retrieve all the dependencies.

-We are orking to increae test coverage of features, currently the majority of auth methods and middleware are tested, however it could always be better.
+We are working to increase test coverage of features, currently the majority of auth methods and middleware are tested, however it could always be better.

 Any changes that are submitted with a pull request should come with a test and be in a separate branch.
 Basically, use this checklist: